honojs/website/docs/getting-started/deno.md

 ## Serve static files

-To server static files, use `serveStatic` imported from `hono/middleware.ts`.
+To serve static files, use `serveStatic` imported from `hono/middleware.ts`.

 ```ts
 import { Hono } from 'hono'